membiru/me-and-portofolio/README.md

-# TRY MAKE PORTOFOLIO USING REACT JS
+# PORTOFOLIO USING REACT JS

 This project used for education only.
 To try make web with React JS.